ubisoft/vulnmine/docs/Use.md

 In particular, scikit-learn is pinned.

-The reason for this is that if the scikit-learn version changes, then the ML classification algorithms should be retrained to produce new models.
+The reason for this is that if the scikit-learn version changes, then the ML classification algorithms need to be retrained to produce new models.
 This process is described below.

 #### python / pandas

 If the python / pandas versions change, then all pickled data will most likely be no longer usable.
 Weird error messages will result that apparently have nothing to do with the real root cause.

-### Long story short
+In particular, the test "base" files will need to be rebuilt.

+### Same software as jupyter/scipy-notebook

-In summary, whenever the Vulnmine model training is done, the latest version of the following Docker Hub container is used: [jupyter/scipy-notebook](https://hub.docker.com/r/jupyter/scipy-notebook/) (on Docker Hub), see also [Jupyter's github repository](https://github.com/jupyter/docker-stacks).
+Whenever the Vulnmine model training is done, the latest version of the following Docker Hub container is used: [jupyter/scipy-notebook](https://hub.docker.com/r/jupyter/scipy-notebook/) (on Docker Hub), see also [Jupyter's github repository](https://github.com/jupyter/docker-stacks).

 (Note that this jupyter/scipy-notebook container does not necessarily have latest and greatest versions of all major libraries.)

 The Vulnmine requirements.txt file pins all versions to be compatible with this Jupyter public container (python 2).

 ### Training models

+Labelled data is provided for training the models (cf vulnmine_data/label*csv).

 As mentioned above, when the python / pandas / scikit-learn versions change, the ML algorithms should be retrained.
 This will avoid compatibility issues.